SAP/luigi/docs/navigation-parameters-reference.md

 ### nodeChangeHook
 - **type**: function
 - **description**: allows you to invoke and execute a specific function on the global level when a request to navigate to the node occurs.
-As input parameters, the function receives two node objects, previous node and current node, as they described in the configuration.
+The function receives two node objects as input parameters: the previous node and current node, as described in the configuration.

 ### defaults.isolateView
 - **type**: boolean